 Why is Atlanta the Capital of Georgia?

 After the 1821 Indian Removal Act, the Muscogee (among others) were forcibly removed from their land by the federal government.
-This paved the way for White settlers to take over land in the northeastern part of Georgia.
-Atlanta would be established in 1836 as rail link between Savannah and the Chattanooga River.
-The industrial growth of Atlanta would lead to almost immediate calls that it should be capital.
+This paved the way for white settlers to take over land in the northeastern part of Georgia.
+Atlanta would be established in 1836 as a rail link between the Chattahoochee River and the Tennessee River.
+The industrial growth of Atlanta would lead to almost immediate calls that it should be the capital.

 Following the American Civil War, much of Atlanta, and the entire state, had to be gradually rebuilt.
 Jobs in Atlanta attracted an even greater wave of new residents.
 With a superior rail and transportation network, the Reconstruction government voted to move the capital of Georgia from Milledgeville to Atlanta in 1868.